548 California Ave, Reno, NV Ph 775-324-7979 email: firstname.lastname@example.org

 4. Dependent satisfies or ceases to satisfy eligibility requirement – marriage of a dependent or change in student status.

-Health insurance costs have been rising rapidly and there is a trend for companies to shift some of the burden to employees by having them pay for part of there own health insurance costs.
+Health insurance costs have been rising rapidly and there is a trend for companies to shift some of the burden to employees by having them pay for part of their own health insurance costs.
 Because health insurance and premiums are so unpredictable, change is inevitable and each year must be taken one at a time.
-This year is pretty much good news.

-Because insurance is expensive, complicated, ever changing and this office pays for some employee premiums and nothing for dependents of employees, all corporate decisions and all communications have been and will continue to be made only with employees in mind.
-Employees may take advantage of any available opportunities to insure their dependents under any plan the corporation subscribes to at their own peril and benefit.
-When employees elect to have their dependents covered under the company’s plan those employees are responsible for all extra costs such as premiums, deductibles and out of pocket costs.
+Because insurance is expensive, complicated, ever-changing and this office pays for some employee premiums and nothing for dependents of employees, all corporate decisions and all communications have been and will continue to be made only with employees in mind.
+Employees may take advantage of any available opportunities to ensure their dependents under any plan the corporation subscribes to at their own peril and benefit.
+When employees elect to have their dependents covered under the company’s plan those employees are responsible for all extra costs such as premiums, deductibles, and out-of-pocket costs.
 The corporation is not a middleman and dependent coverage costs and benefits are between the carrier and the employee.

 1. Great quality people work here with good attitudes.

 2. Employees are required to be nice, get along and be cooperative.

 3. Clients are treated Royally and few complain about Office Staff or Policy.